StydeNet/html/README.md

 1. You can install this package through Composer.
 Do this either by running `composer require styde/html ~1.0` or adding `styde/html: ~1.0` to your `composer.json` and running `composer update`.

-2. Next, add your new provider to the `providers` array of `config/app.php`
+2. Next, add the new provider to the `providers` array in `config/app.php`

 ```
   'providers' => [